hki-intro-to-ds-project-2024/intro-to-ds-2024/README.md

 A project where we aim to provide improvement suggestions to the bike routes in the city of Helsinki.

 ## How to run
+- Have docker installed for easy timescale db
 - Have python installed with poetry
 - Have some version of npm installed
 - create a .env file into the frontend directory and add your google api key